Jack Palance: 1960–1988: International films and return to Hollywood

-Later career

-Career revival
+1989–1995: Career resurgence and City Slickers

 Palance had never been out of work since his career began, but his success on Ripley's Believe It or Not! and the international popularity of Bagdad Cafe (1987) created a new demand for his services in big-budget Hollywood films.

 He made memorable appearances as villains in Young Guns (1988) as Lawrence Murphy, Tango & Cash (1989) and Tim Burton's Batman (1989).
 He also performed on Roger Waters' first solo album release, The Pros and Cons of Hitch Hiking (1984), and was in Outlaw of Gor (1988) and Solar Crisis (1990).

-City Slickers

 Palance was then cast as cowboy Curly Washburn in the 1991 comedy City Slickers, directed by Ron Underwood.
 He quipped:I don't go to California much any more.
 I live on a farm in Pennsylvania, about 100 miles from New York, so I can go into the city for dinner and a show when I want to.
 I also have a ranch about two hours from Los Angeles, but I don't go there very often at all...But I will always read a decent script when it is offered, and the script to City Slickers made sense.
 Curly (his character in the film) is the kind of man I would like to be.
 He is in control of himself, except for deciding the moment of his own death.
 Besides all that, I got paid pretty good money to make it.

 Four decades after his film debut, Palance won an Academy Award for Best Supporting Actor on March 30, 1992, for his performance as Curly.
 Stepping onstage to accept the award, the 6 ft 4 in actor looked down at 5 ft 7 in Oscar host Billy Crystal (who was also his co-star in the movie) and joked, mimicking one of his lines from the film, "Billy Crystal ...
 I crap bigger than him."
 He then dropped to the floor and demonstrated his ability, at the age of 73, to perform one-armed push-ups.